sslotsky/violet-paginator/README.md

 <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/font-awesome/4.7.0/css/font-awesome.min.css">
 ```

-### Customizing VioletDataTable
+### Customizing the DataTable component

-By default, the `VioletDataTable` will simply display the raw values from the data that correspond to the headers that
+By default, the `DataTable` will simply display the raw values from the data that correspond to the headers that
 are specified.
 However, each header can be supplied with a `format` function, which can return a simple value, some markup,
 or a full-fledged react component.
 Example: